AddioElectronics/CeriHAL/README.md

 	- Add the `Drivers/USART` component, or use the "Target_IO" from "STDIO Redirect".
 	- Under Component Settings, change Driver: to "HAL:Driver:USART_Async" or "HAL:Driver:USART_Sync"
   - Generate your project
-- Import the Addio folder and its contents to your project. *1
+- Move/Copy the CeriHAL folder to your project. *1
+- In your Atmel Studio project properties, include each CeriHAL\submodules\* path in "ARM/GNU C Compiler->Directories."
-- _(Optional)_ Edit the multiple "_config" files to your liking.
+- _(Optional)_ Edit the multiple "_config" files.
 - _(Optional)_In `atmel_start.c`, comment out `stdio_redirect_init();`
 - Include headers
   - `#include "Addio/Embedded/IO/Serial/serial.h"`